 Elizabeth Barret, Archive Director

 Barret is a native of Hazard, KY and a graduate of the University of Kentucky.
-She is a former Board member of the Kentucky Historical Society and the recipient of a Guggenheim Fellowship in the Creative Arts, a Rockefeller Foundation Film/Video/Multimedia Fellowship, a Kentucky Arts Council Fellowship in Media Arts, and grant awards from the Kentucky Foundation for Women.
-Her documentary work has screened at festivals and venues worldwide.
-The award winning STRANGER WITH A CAMERA (2000), a self-reflexive exploration of issues of media representation, premiered at the Sundance Film Festival and was broadcast via PBS as part of the series POV, the longest running showcase for independent non-fiction film.
-Most recently Barret has been serving as Co-Director and Co-Producer with photographer Wendy Ewald to create the documentary Portraits and Dreams.
+Her documentary work has screened at festivals and venues worldwide, including her self-reflexive exploration of issues of media representation, the award winning Stranger With a Camera (2000).
+Most recently Barret served as Co-Director and Co-Producer on the documentary Portraits and Dreams.
 Barret’s work is shaped by the history, culture, and social issues of Appalachia.
-She is part of the founding generation within the artist-centered organization Appalshop (now marking its 50th year) where her films/videos are produced and distributed.
-As Archive Director, she manages and has secured grants for a range of projects that safeguard and improve access to the regional collections held in the Archive as well as launching initiatives that engage the public in discussion and reflection on shared history.
+She is part of the founding generation of Appalshop filmmakers, and as Archive Director she has secured grants for a range of projects that safeguard and improve access to Appalshop’s Archive as well as for initiatives that engage the public in discussion and reflection on shared history.

 Caroline Rubens, Archivist

 Rubens joined the Appalshop staff in 2007.
 She manages Appalshop’s archival holdings, facilitates access to the collections, and works with the Archive Director to plan and execute public programming.
 Rubens holds an MA in Moving Image Archiving and Preservation from NYU’s Tisch School of the Arts, and advocates in various forums for the preservation of independent and community media.
-She has participated in professional and scholarly conferences, presenting on topics ranging from Appalshop’s experiences in establishing an independent regional repository to the creative re-use of archival materials.
 She believes that enriching the archival records of historically underrepresented groups encourages new scholarship and understanding, and helps communities and individuals to re-envision the future.
 While a native of northern New Jersey, Rubens is happy to call eastern Kentucky home.
 She is, however, still a Mets fan.

 Past staff acknowledgements